wp-plugins/amr-clearskys-availability-modification-for-27/readme.txt

 == Description ==
 Simple property booking an availability plugin.
 Works out the box for one property.
 Add your own little file from the sample for more properties.
 Add guest details, booking and payment status.
+NOTE there is a version 1.3 available but wp is not showing it as latest for unknown reason. https://downloads.wordpress.org/plugin/amr-clearskys-availability-modification-for-27.1.3.zip

 This is a mod of the original Clearskys Property Availability calendar which appears to no longer exist.
 This version was initially modified for 2.7.1 with wordpress in own directory, shortcodes, multiple properties (rudimentary).